 Have you included any internal links?
 Hyperlinks are great; always ensure that you’re linking to other pages on your site - other blog posts or website pages containing relevant information.
 Internal links help provide more information to the visitor and they have the added bonus of encouraging further navigation through your website helping to reduce those pesky bounce rates.
 (Read more: Why bounce rates influence rankings in Google’s results).

 So obviously make sure that you use images in your blog posts, what is perhaps not so obvious is to ensure you don’t forget about the power of the image alt tag.
-Google can’t read images,alt tags are the magical little sign posts that tell Google what the image is about.
-Don’t miss the opportunity to increase the amount of relevant content on the page – use your image alt tags and make sure they have your keywords in it.
+Google can’t read images, alt tags are the magical little signposts that tell Google what the image is about.
+Don’t miss the opportunity to increase the amount of relevant content on the page – use your image alt tags and make sure they have your keywords in them.

 Is your keyword in your Meta description?
 You will find many articles about the SEO value of Meta Descriptions.
-However, you are missing a trick if you are not including one in your blog posts and blogging activity.
-The Meta description dictates the ‘blurb’ underneath your search engine result and a poor one will reduce click through rates.
+However, you are missing a trick if you do not include one in your blog posts and blogging activity.
+The Meta description dictates the ‘blurb’ underneath your search engine result and a poor one will reduce click-through rates.
 It is also the text that is used when your articles are shared on social media platforms such as Facebook, so don’t neglect it and whilst you are at it, make sure it is relevant by including your blog post’s core keywords.
 Please see an example of a meta title, URL and description below:

 Pardon references to The B2B Marketing Lab, this video was created before we merged with MPULL to form Huble Digital.